-There's also a chance to catch a glimpse of the boats leaving Falmouth Harbour or from English Harbour and from Galleon Beach from 1000.
-Boats will be gathering in the start area from around that time, so get there early to get the best view.
+There's also a chance to catch a glimpse of the boats leaving Falmouth Harbour from Pigeon Beach and the boats leaving English Harbour from Galleon Beach from 0930 onwards.
+Boats will be gathering in the start area from around 1000, so get there early to get the best view.
 The start sequence begins at 1050.

 1100 CSA, Class40 & Multihull

 Note: A Warning Signal will be given 10 minutes before the Starting Signal

 Keep up to date with all the news.
 There will be blogs from the boats themselves on the race course, images, video and daily race reports.
 Follow the action as it unfolds on the RORC Caribbean 600 website.

 Twitter: #rorcrc600 - Follow @OffshoreOne

 Every yacht is fitted with a race tracker and their progress can be followed on the race website: